LucieBertiere/Rating-toxic-comments/README.md

 ## How to build our training set ?
 ### 1st idea :
 Our first idea was to use the workers judgement.
 We concatenated the less toxic comments and the most toxic comments in the same column.
 We gave a score of 1 if the worker said it was toxic and 0 if he said it was less toxic.
-But the basic idea is that one worker could have said that one comment is less toxic and that another said that is was the most toxic.
+But the basic idea is that one worker could have said that one comment is less toxic and another one can have said that it was the most toxic.
 So we aggregated the dataset by comments and took the mean of the score.
 For instance a comment that has a score of 0.6 means that 60% of the workers who needed to classify this comment said that it was toxic.
 So we ended with a training set of around 14 000 comments.

+#### Building a CNN :
+Then we decided to build a convolutional neural network using bi-directional long short term memory neural network.

+#### Using Ridge Regression :
+Using this type of regression helped us to improve our score, increasing by 0.08 with only the default parameters of the ridge regression.
+Controlling some parameter such as the precision or the regularization helped us to increase the score by 0.008 related to the basic regression.
+In final we have a score of 0.728.